Simon Metcalfe: Death

 Simon Metcalfe continued to trade around the Pacific Ocean and Indian Ocean for another 4 years.
 He was in Macau in 1791.
 In 1792 he purchased a small French brig at Port Louis, Isle of France (now known as Mauritius), to serve as a tender to Eleanora.
 He named this brig Ino and appointed his younger son Robert to command her.
 When the Eleanora sank in the Indian Ocean in September 1792, Metcalfe took command of the Ino.

 In 1794, Metcalfe visited Houston Stewart Channel, at the southern end of the Haida Gwaii, and anchored in Coyah's Sound, in the area now known as British Columbia.
 He began friendly trading with the local Haida natives under Chief Koyah.
 Metcalfe let a great number come aboard the Ino.
 The Haida took advantage of their superiority in numbers and attacked.
 Within a few minutes, the natives had killed nearly every man on board, including Simon Metcalfe, save one who fled into the rigging.
 The natives ordered the man to come down, and kept him as a slave for about a year.

 Eventually that man was ransomed to a visiting European ship, whose captain dropped him off in Hawaii.
 There he told the story to John Young, who passed it on to other captains who visited the northwest Pacific islands.
-In 1794, the Haida also captured the schooner Resolution, tender to the Boston ship Jefferson under captain Josiah Roberts.
-Those warriors were led by Chief Cumshewa.
-As with the Ino, they killed all but one of the crew.